 - 9.80m @ 1.58% TREO from 6.35m in DH9

 Since 2010, work completed by Northern Minerals includes in-depth analysis of historical data from the John Galt Project.
-Assessment of analytical data from both rock chip and drill core samples show the high proportion of high value HREs (average of 94% of TREO) within the xenotime mineralisation, including an average of 9% dysprosium of TREO.
+Assessment of analytical data from both rock chip and drill core samples show the high proportion of high value HREs (average of 94% of TREO).
+Metallurgical testwork on samples from the Main Zone mineralised breccia provided highly encouraging results, with recoveries of 94% with a TREO concentrate grade of 47% and 56% for the two samples.

 Characterisation testing on two 30kg samples taken from the Main Zone mineralised breccia provided highly encouraging metallurgical results, with recoveries recorded at 94% with a TREO concentrate grade of 47% and 56% for the two samples.
 The Company plans to complete a diamond drilling program at the Main Zone.